Orlando Itinerary – two weeks in Orlando

 Don’t bother with: Storm Force Acceleration, a pretty basic spinning ride.

 Head straight to: Again, if you are in the park early doors (or, even better with Early Park Admission) it’s best to head straight to Hogsmeade before the legions of Harry Potter fans descend.
+Here, you can ride the BRAND NEW Harry Potter roller coaster, Hagrid’s Magical Creatures Motorbike Adventure.
 Then, work your way back through the park, starting in the Jurassic Park area and walking toward Kong and Marvel Island.

 1pm: LUNCH: This park is too big to have time for a table-service lunch so stop to refuel at The Burger Digs in Jurassic Park.
 A quick-service restaurant but lots of seats and an educational area for any dinosaur fans in the group.
 The chicken burger and fresh salad bar were above average for theme park food.